All Episodes

 You issued subpoenas now to IRS investigators and the DOJ and DOJ officials present at or with direct knowledge of a meeting of October 7, 2022, in which David Weiss claimed that he was prevented from bringing charges against President Biden's son for tax crimes.

-Uh he then and that's what he's the whistleblowers claim.
+And that's what the whistleblowers claim.

-Now both Merrick Garland and David Weiss said, Oh, no, no, that's not true.
+Now, both Merrick Garland and David Weiss said, oh, no, no, that's not true.

 But meanwhile, these whistleblowers took contemporaneous notes.

-They took contemporaneous notes.
+Yeah, they took contemporaneous notes.

-They sent that email that were these notes on, they put it in the email, sent it to one of the other individuals who's in that meeting, Mr. Walden, who was who was Gary Shapley's boss.
+They put it in an email, sent it to one of the other individuals who's in that meeting, Mr. Walton, who was Gary Shapley's boss.

-So one of the things that that uh Mr. Uh Chairman Smith and I are looking to do is we've subpoenaed it.
+So, one of the things that Mr. Chairman Smith and I are looking to do is we've subpoenaed the other five individuals in that meeting.

-We want to talk to the two FBI officials who were in that meeting, the Judiciary Committee does, and of course, Chairman Smith and the Ways and Means Committee want to talk to the two other IRS agents.
+And, of course, Chairman Smith and the Ways and Means Committee want to talk to the two other IRS agents.

 One of those other IRS agents is the guy I just mentioned, was Gary Shapley's boss, who he sent that email to.